hazzaclark/lib68k/README.md

 Another example is showcasing the Memory Read and Writes in accordance with the design of the struct which encompasses said logic

+``Motorola 68K-specific Big Endian Reads, handled with LE in mind``

 ![image](https://github.com/user-attachments/assets/57cf7e9c-d389-4f33-b0af-3fdcb11d1457)

  # Sources: